 Can Georgia LPC SW and MFT’s legally administer psychological testing and diagnose mental conditions?
 GA SB 319 amending the Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists law was passed legislative session 2016.
 Follow this page for breaking reports on rules, regulations and law impacting therapists.

 The Amended 2016 GA Composite Board Law Title 43-10A

-The driving force behind the amendments to the law was the professional association that represents Licensed Professional Counselors in the State of Georgia, the Licensed Professional Counselors Association of Georgia.
+The driving force behind the amendments to recent law was the professional association that represents Licensed Professional Counselors in the State of Georgia, the Licensed Professional Counselors Association of Georgia.
 The law contains many other elements and changes that impact everyone licensed by the Composite Board- GA Social Workers, Marriage and Family Therapists and Professional Counselors.
 The primary issues in addition to diagnosing are related to continuing education requirements and the various instruments used for psychological testing.
 See below for breaking updates on what you need to do to be in compliance.
 The Composite Board and Psychology Board are discussing rule changes that interpret the new law for diagnose and psychological testing.
 The current Composite Board Rules.

 4/10/17: Composite Board Public Rules Hearing: May 5 2017, 2:20 pm, Macon Georgia

 The most recent version of the diagnose and testing rules has been confirmed by the Attorney General’s office and has been posted on the Secretary of State Professional Licensing board website.
 The May 5th hearing is open to any member of the public.
 There have been several versions of rules drafts that the board has considered.
 They could be changed again.